Close Icon

 Once Christianity arrived on Celtic shores, such traditions faded.
 During the 9th century, the act of ‘souling’ became prominent and poor people would visit the homes of the wealthy and receive soul cakes in exchange for prayers for the souls of departed loved ones.

 Today trick-or-treating is dominated by Halloween-themed baked goods and mass-produced sugary sweets.
-No longer is there a need for prayers or performances.
+No longer is there a need for prayers or performances, so think about this Halloween fact as you knock on your neighbours doors.

 8. The Tower of London is believed to be one of the most haunted places in the UK.

-Next on our guide to Halloween facts takes us to the capital city of London!
+The next entry on our list of Halloween facts takes us to the capital city of London!

 The Tower of London, one of the most iconic landmarks in the city is renowned for its chilling reputation as one of the most haunted places in the UK.